 TERM PAPER should fit the requirements of a scientific paper, reveal analytical skills and abilities.
 Its aim is to apply knowledge acquired in various courses and deepen research skills.
 Required length of a term paper is in between 30 and 35 thousand symbols (spaces and footnotes included).
 The deadline of submitting a term paper is set by a course convener.
 The grade of a term paper will form a part of the overall evaluation of student’s performance in a given course.
 Preparation of a term paper equals 80 working hours of a student or 2 credits.

 MASTER’S THESIS – should fit the requirements of a scientific paper, reveal analytical skills and abilities.
 A proper length of a thesis is from 100 thousand up to 120 thousand characters (spaces and footnotes included).
-Preparation is considered to take 810-950 working hours and equals – 30-35 ECTS depending on the program.
+Preparation is considered to take 810-950 working hours and equals – 20 ECTS.
 Master’s thesis is prepared under a tutor’s supervision, individual consultations and during Master’s seminars.
 After fulfilling the requirements of a study program and successfully defending a thesis a student is awarded with a Master’s degree.

 General structure of written assignments includes: